-Many of our citizens know that there are FEMA Flood Insurance Rate Maps for our area.
+Many residents know that there are FEMA Flood Insurance Rate Maps for our area.
 And many, including those who use them on a regular basis, have a fundamental misunderstanding of these maps.
 Here's some information about what these maps really are, and what they are not.
 The FIRMs are published by FEMA to establish flood insurance rates and to assist local communities in regulating development activities.
 They are not depictions of which specific areas are and are not subject to flooding.
 In fact, the official name is "Flood Insurance Rate Map," not floodplain map.

 Does this mean that the maps are inaccurate?
 No, it does not.
 The maps define the regulatory "floodplain," and other information, based on the "estimated" flooding from an assumed amount of rainfall.
 It could always rain more, and history tells us that it sometimes does.
 Furthermore, the maps only define flooding that occurs when a creek, lake and some of our low-lying areas becomes overwhelmed.
 They do not define flooding when an area receives extraordinarily intense rainfall and is not able to drain quickly enough through street or roadside drainage systems.
 As mentioned, the regulatory floodplains are estimates of the potential for flooding.
 Analysis after past flood events has indicated that the estimates are, for the most part, relatively accurate.
 However, these estimates are only as good as the technical data on which they are based.
 So, there is some generally accepted range of uncertainty in these estimates.
 In other words, the floodplain maps are accurate, but only to a point.
 They provide a reasonable depiction of higher-risk flood areas along the primary wetlands and creeks.
 Over time, our knowledge of where the floodplain is has improved.
 And occasionally, FEMA FIRMs are changed.
 This is typically the result of a new study that uses more current and modern data and technologies to estimate flooding and define the regulatory floodplain.
 New studies can result in smaller or larger 1% chance regulatory floodplains in a given area because the floodplains are more clearly defined by using the new data and technology.